Geography of South Dakota: Human geography

 According to the U.S. Census Bureau, in 2010 South Dakota had a population of 814,180.
 As of the 2010 census, the state ranked fifth-lowest in the United States in both total population as well as population density.

-The center of population of South Dakota is located in Buffalo County, in the unincorporated county seat of Gannvalley.
+The center of population of South Dakota is located in Buffalo County, in the unincorporated county seat of Gann Valley.

 The five largest ancestry groups in South Dakota are: German (40.7%), Norwegian (15.3%), Irish (10.4%), Native American (8.3%), and English (7.1%).
 German-Americans are the largest ancestry group in most parts of the state, although there are also large Scandinavian populations in some counties.
 American Indians, largely Lakota, Dakota, and Nakota (Sioux) are predominant in several counties, mostly in the western part of the state.
 South Dakota has the third-highest proportion of Native Americans of any state.

 Rural areas in South Dakota are experiencing a trend of falling populations, despite an overall increase in population.
 The effect of rural flight has not been spread evenly through South Dakota, however.
 Although most rural counties and small towns have lost population, the Sioux Falls area and the Black Hills have gained population.
 In fact, Lincoln County, near Sioux Falls, is the ninth fastest-growing county (by percentage) in the United States.
 The growth in these areas has compensated for losses in the rest of the state, and South Dakota's total population continues to increase steadily, albeit at a slower rate than the national average.